VibhorBITS/ODT-2026-AndaFundas/README.md

 `[-Find a better way to create a mock egg yolk to look more convinving but also have enough weight to initiate the conveyor belt stop switch in the bowl.
 -Make the conveyor belt more smooth
 -Improve bowl stability
--Instead of the reaction time deciding cooking quality, an "order" from a customer could initiate the game and each type of order could have a unique red, orange, blue light configuration]`
+-Instead of the reaction time deciding cooking quality, an "order" from a customer could initiate the game and each type of order could have a unique red, orange, blue light configuration
+-Have a sturdy setup for sensors]`

 ---